 In 2020, the “Barbagiuans” decided to take things to the next level.
 With the creation of the Fight Aids Cup, the match, which brings together Louis Ducruet’s team and that of his mother, H.S.H.
 Princess Stéphanie, aims to raise funds that will benefit the Fight Aids Monaco association (created by H.S.H.
 Princess Stéphanie).

-Today, the team is entirely composed of former Monegasque football stars as well as great lovers of the principality’s charitable values.
-In January 2022, the Fight Aids Cup will celebrate its second edition at the Louis II Stadium.
+Today, the team is almost entirely composed of former Monegasque football stars, great lovers of the principality’s charitable values.

 Thinking about the Barbagiuans always evokes fond memories.
 We were a close group of friends who were eager to get together for a game every now and then.
 Today I am happy to see the Barbagiuans contributing to noble causes with this new generation composed mainly of former players, and I know that the spirit of the Barbagiuans is still alive and well.Viva Munegu !